gamesbook/protograf/docs/source/overview.rst

 ============================================

-Obviously, if you're a designer who uses a graphics package as an everyday tool, that will suit your needs perfectly.
+Obviously, if you're a designer who uses a graphics package as an everyday tool, then that will likely suit your needs perfectly.

 However, there might be a reason to use something simpler.
 Daniel, of https://daniel.games/ has this to say about making a game prototype which